 There will also be fewer crowds around these times as most people will not want to get up or would have gone home for the evening.

 Also, there really isn’t a ‘bad season’ to visit Kilchurn Castle.
-It will gorgeous all year around whenever you decide to visit.
+It will be gorgeous all year round whenever you decide to visit.

 But, in autumn, the fall foliage found around here is spectacular.
 Also, in winter you get snow on the peaks!

 The best conditions for photography would be on a clear day when there is limited wind and that way you can get those picture-perfect mirror reflections of the castle in Loch Awe.

 But, this is Scotland and you could see four seasons in one day!
 A mirror reflection in the loch and a clear view of the mountains are not a guarantee even in summer.

 I visited in July in the evening around sunset and got a view of the peaks for around 15 minutes before the mist and rain covered the hills completely.